Brktrlw/Brktrlw/README.md

 - 👯 I’m looking to collaborate on [Social Media System with Python Flask](https://github.com/Brktrlw/Social-Media-With-Python-Flask)

-- 👨‍💻 All of my projects are available at [http://www.berkay.rf.gd](http://www.berkay.rf.gd)
+- 👨‍💻 All of my articles are available at [https://brktrl.medium.com/](https://brktrl.medium.com/)

 - 📫 How to reach me **brktrl@protonmail.ch**